bepronetwork/web-network/README.md

 > <img align="center" src="./docs/assets/parity-page.png" width="500"/>
 <br/>

-With a new address of contract after deploy, you must update .env again in
+With the new contract address deployed, you must update .env again in
 ```text
 .env